scteisbe/sctemobile/README.md

 `ionic package build ios --release --profile scte_ios_production`

-Check status and download .apk and .ipa from https://apps.ionic.io/app/4d6169d2/package
+Check status and download .apk and .ipa from https://apps.ionic.io/app/4d6169d2/package.
+Running the `ionic package` command also creates a Deploy (see above) that can be made "active" once you set the equivalent version to the new Package version you just created.

 ##Publish it